mlyncowork/validation-framework/README.md

 ## Installation and Usage

-Install the library with `npm install validator`.
+Install the library with `npm install validator --save`.

 ## Validators